The Best Xbox Strategy Games - Xbox Game Pass, Game Pass for PC & Retail13 Nov 2019 0

 If you are a strategy gamer thinking about colonising the Xbox space or is just interested in what is available in its Game Pass, this article is for you.

-Xbox Game Pass Games on Both PC and Xbox One
+Xbox Game Pass Strategy Games - PC & Xbox One

 There are a surprising number of games which can be played on both the Xbox One and PC under the Xbox Game Pass.
 Most of them promise to have very similar if not identical experiences on both platforms.

 A 'micro' strategy game that involves real-time tactics, some puzzle elements and rogue-like progression, this is a wonderful blend of strategy staples distilled to a pure, slightly alcoholic state.
 You control a small army of troops and must defend islands of varying size and topography from waves of Viking attackers.
 There are different types of troops, and a rock,paper,scissor-like mechanic exists, but it's not just about beating type.
 You have to make sure your troops are in place ahead of time to get the full effect.
 Planning and positioning are the real Gods of the Norseman, and if you curry their favour you will win the day.
-An excellent addition to the Xbox roster.
+An excellent addition to the Xbox roster, and you can read our Bad North review for more details.

-Halo Wars: Definitive Edition (REVIEW) & Halo Wars 2
+Halo Wars: Definitive Edition & Halo Wars 2

 While real-time strategy games have been a little thin on the ground lately, the console revolution has given them new life in many cases.
 Halo Wars is one of the older RTS which has seen considerably more discussion and play since it has been available on Xbox.
 Upgradeable units, a relaxed pace, and a setting which has shown its chops definitely make it of interest for those in the know.